 Preheat oven to 300 degrees.

-Combine all dry ingredients in a bowl and mix well.
+Combine all dry ingredients in a large bowl and mix well.

 In a small saucepan, heat honey and oil until well-combined.
 Remove from heat and stir in the vanilla.